 This may be the thinking of the past.
-Since Funding Year 2015, there have been no Category 2 applications denied due to funding availability.
-You can't win if you don't play - budget limits and fewer eligible services make the available budget go farther
+Since funding year 2015, no Category 2 applications have been denied due to funding availability.
+You can't win if you don't play - budget limits and fewer eligible services make the available budget go further.